dbuchwald/6502/Documentation/Blog/28_Strange_ROM_issue.md

 Back to where I left off last time - I fixed simple OS/1 code issue and it should have worked.
 It didn't, because when I tried flashing ROM via the onboard AVR programmer it would just fail silently.
 Even worse - it failed, but claimed to have succeeded.

 Now, I've been meaning to write about it for some time now, but haven't gotten around to it yet.
 See, there are two ways to write to the ROM memory: you can write a byte (or page of 64 consecutive of these at a time) and wait for 10ms, or you can perform write and just wait for the chip to finish.
-These chips have this nice feature where after write operation, you can read any address and there will be two bits that you can use to determine if the write is complete.
-It has actually already caused one issue in the past, so I wasn't surprised to see it happening again.
+These chips have this nice feature where after performing write operation you can read any address and there will be two bits that you can use to determine if the previous write is complete.
+It makes the whole process much faster, because in most (if not all cases) you don't have to wait full 10ms.

+Thing is - it has actually already caused one issue in the past, so I wasn't surprised to see it happening again.

 ![28_ROM_write_polling](Images/28_ROM_write_polling.jpg)